 Most kitchens include a countertop blender.
 This kitchen appliance is also referred to as a stationary blender or conventional blender because you do not move the blender while using it.
 Additionally, these blenders have been around longer than immersion blenders.
 While trying to determine the best setting to blend your ingredients, you should consider the toughness of the ingredients and how much you are mixing.

 Cooks encounter tough ingredients regularly, which requires a more powerful blender motor.
 Frozen fruits, nuts, and ice feature in various recipes, but they can be hard to break up.
 A high-powered blender with multiple settings may help you tackle these ingredients.
 Each option represents a different speed setting for the blades, such as pureeing, chopping, or blending.
 The motor speed is adjusted in response to the buttons being pressed.
 Higher speeds provide more power and motion to cut through ingredients.
+And if you are going to be making a lot of smoothies or frozen treats, you may want to read our list of articles on what blenders can crush ice.
 For a sweet treat, you can choose lower settings for softer components, like fresh fruit or liquids.
 Make sure to include liquids while blending to help mix the ingredients, such as water, milk, or juice.
 So how much should you expect to pay for a blender?
-It depends on what you can afford, ease of use, and also the versatility of the blender.
-You should expect to pay more if you are going for the high-end models.
+It depends on what you can afford, the ease of use, and also the versatility of the blender.
+You should expect to pay more if you are going for high-end models.
+However, if you would rather stick to the lower end of the market, you can check out the Oster Core 16-speed blender or our Oster Versa Blender review, which costs quite a bit more.
+Additionally, we have a comparison of two other models you can check out with the 200-speed Oster blender vs 300 speed Oster blender.

 Although they may not offer all of the functions of conventional blenders, immersion blenders offer additional functions compared to traditional blenders.
 While mixing large volumes of ingredients, immersion blenders do not require you to transfer your ingredients from the pot to the blender jar or make multiple batches.
 Because the immersion blender does not have a specially designed glass jar, you blend your ingredients in whatever dish you want.
 You can also mix smaller amounts of ingredients, creating the perfect portion size.
 Additionally, you can combine your hot ingredients inside the pot they are cooking in by using an immersion blender.